 New to hiking and wondering about some nutritious options?
-Or maybe you are a veteran to hiking but looking for some different snack ideas.
-Well you are in luck.
+Or maybe you are a veteran of hiking but looking for some different snack ideas.
+Well, you are in luck.
 If there is one thing to keep the family going on a longer hike, it is ensuring you have some good snacks available.

 A good beginning to any trip is to have everyone fed and well hydrated prior to leaving the house.
 Seemingly though, no matter how well my kids eat prior to leaving they are asking for something just a mile out on the trail.
 My plan for this article is to provide three snack options in an effort to not just give provide you a basic starting point, but to also maybe spark some ideas of your own…after all you know your family better than I do.

 Best Hiking Snacks For Energy